-- Major incident has occurred - Substance abuse: The use, possession, or distribution of drugs, alcohol, or other controlled substances. - Truancy - Behaviour resulting in serious damage to property - Behaviour resulting in injury to another person (requiring outside medical help) - Illegal behaviours at school refer to actions that are not only serious but also violate the law.
-Here are some examples of illegal behaviours that can occur at school: - o Assault: Physically attacking another person, causing bodily harm or injury. - o Drug possession or distribution: Illegally possessing or selling drugs or controlled substances on school grounds - o Theft or robbery: Stealing personal belongings, money, or school property from others - o Vandalism: Willfully damaging or defacing school property, including graffiti or destruction of facilities - o Arson: Setting fire to school property or attempting to do so - o Weapon possession: Carrying or bringing firearms, knives, or other dangerous weapons onto school premises - o Threats or intimidation with intent to harm: Making serious threats of violence or engaging in behaviour that creates a genuine fear for the safety of others - o Sexual assault or harassment: Engaging in non-consensual sexual acts or unwelcome sexual advances or comments. - o Cybercrimes: Engaging in illegal activities online, such as hacking, cyberbullying, or identity theft - o Hate crimes: Committing crimes motivated by prejudice, discrimination, or bias against a particular race, religion, ethnicity, gender, sexual orientation, or other protected characteristics
+- Substance abuse: The use, possession, or distribution of drugs, alcohol, or other controlled substances. - Truancy: The act of a student deliberately and consistently being absent from school without a valid or acceptable reason, often leading to unauthorised and unexcused absences from educational activities. - Behaviour resulting in serious damage to property - Behaviour resulting in injury to another person (requiring outside medical help) - Illegal behaviours at school refer to actions that are not only serious but also violate the law.
+Here are some examples of illegal behaviours that can occur at school: - o Assault: Physically attacking another person, causing bodily harm or injury. - o Drug possession or distribution: Illegally possessing or selling drugs or controlled substances - o Theft or robbery: Stealing personal belongings, money, or school property from others - o Vandalism: Willfully damaging or defacing school property, including graffiti or destruction of facilities - o Arson: Setting fire to school property or attempting to do so - o Weapon possession: Carrying or bringing firearms, knives, or other dangerous weapons onto school premises

+- o Threats or intimidation with intent to harm: Making serious threats of violence or engaging in behaviour that creates a genuine fear for the safety of others - o Sexual assault or harassment: Engaging in non-consensual sexual acts or unwelcome sexual advances or comments. - O Cybercrimes: Encompass a broad range of illegal activities conducted through digital networks and technologies, including hacking, phishing, malware distribution, identity theft, online fraud, cyberbullying, cyber espionage, and other offences that exploit digital vulnerabilities for various malicious purposes. - o Hate crimes: Committing crimes motivated by prejudice, discrimination, or bias against a particular race, religion, ethnicity, gender, sexual orientation, or other protected characteristics - O Inappropriate Content: Storing explicit material on devices and sharing such content with fellow students.
+It is illegal for minors to have access to explicit content, especially pornography or other materials deemed harmful to minors.